samehmahmoud5515/MyProjects/README.md

 IOS projects

-1- Giftdrobe (Still at test flight and will be on app store soon)
+1- Giftdrobe (Still on test flight and will be on app store soon)

  An e-commerce app for sending gifts for the person u wants and making your own calender of events, it's written in swift and MVVM architecture